Kia Soul EV review: boot space, seating & practicality

 There’s also a convenient dish to put your phone in, which doubles up as a wireless charging pad if your phone is compatible, and is next to a USB port anyway if it’s not.
 Two fixed cupholders between the driver and passenger are big enough to accommodate large takeaway cups.
 Those in the back get door pockets and a central armrest with a cup-holder, as well as map pockets on the back of the front seats.

-This is could be what persuades some buyers into an e-Niro or Nissan Leaf instead of a Soul EV, since its boot is quite a bit smaller than theirs, at 315 litres.
+This is could be what persuades some buyers into the Kia Niro EV or Volkswagen ID.3 instead of a Soul EV, since its boot is quite a bit smaller than theirs, at 315 litres.
 Yet it’s big enough for a lightweight buggy or medium-sized dog to fit easily, so don’t discount it if you’ve got moderately heavy-duty carrying needs.

 Drop the rear seats and 1,339 litres is freed up for garden-centre, IKEA or recycling-centre expeditions.
 Critically, there’s dedicated underfloor storage space for the charging cables, too, so they won’t be hanging about the boot and annoying you all the time.